 1 Stills: FUNC.
-Menu ► • (Auto) ► M (Color Accent).
+Menu ► • \(Auto) ► M (Color Accent).

 Movies: FUNC.
-Menu > 🗔 (Standard) > 🖾 (Color Accent).
+Menu ► 🖬 \ (Standard) ► 🕅 (Color Accent).

-2 FUNC. • The Color Accent mode will take effect.
-3 The camera will switch to color input mode and the display will alternate between the original image and the color accent image (using the previously set color).
-4 Aim the camera so that the color you wish to retain appears at the center of the LCD monitor and press the + button.
+• 2 •The Color Accent mode will take effect.
+3 •The camera will switch to color input mode and the display will alternate between the original image and the color accent image (using the previously set color).
+4 Aim the camera so that the color you wish to retain appears at the center of the LCD monitor and press the $\leftarrow$ button.
 Only one color can be specified.
-You can use the or 5 Press (DISP) to complete the setting, then shoot.
-The default color accent is green ously set color).
+You can use the ↑ or ↓ button to specify the range of colors that are retained. -5: Only takes the color that you want to retain +5: Also takes colors close to the one that you want to retain 5 Press $\widehat{(0,0)}$ to complete the setting, then shoot. • The default color accent is green

 - The default color accent is green.
-You may not obtain the expected results if you use the flash. - The specified color accent and color range is retained even if the camera's power is turned off.
+You may not obtain the expected results if you use the flash.
+The specified color accent and color range is retained even if the camera's power is turned off.